cjmagee/PublicRustPlugins/README.md

 [Preview](https://gyazo.com/0758809fb4e5d55bf32e48194571356a)

 Allows you to look around at all the variables, and call functions inside any running plugin.
+Designed to be similar to Visual Studio's object explorer when debugging.

 I am actually super proud of this plugin: it was my first real dive into reflection, and it is really cool all the debugging and fun stuff you can do with it :)